crowcoder/IGAS_Workshop/WorkshopFiles/content/exercise_1.md

 If you are familiar with the `dotnet` cli, you might notice the source code differs from what you get when you create a new application: `dotnet new webapi`.
 The difference is intentional - some of what is normally abstracted has been explicitly written for educational purposes and is the reason the term "Manually" appears in the method name.

 ### A little bit about .NET Core Configuration
-.NET Core is a major overhaul to the configuration system previously used by .NET Framework applications.
+Configuration in .NET Core is a major overhaul to the system previously used by .NET Framework applications.
 When I say "configuration", I'm talking about data that cannot or is not practical to be set at development time.
 Commonly configured values include URL's, file paths, passwords, etc. - things that have test values during debugging but production values when running live.
-It has often been a challenge to store configuration such that it is not exposed. .NET Core provides various ways to keep these potentially sensitive values out of source control repositories.
+It has often been a challenge to store configuration such that it is not exposed. .NET Core provides various ways to keep these environment specific and potentially sensitive values out of source control repositories.

 > [More Information on .NET Core Configuration](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/configuration/?view=aspnetcore-3.1)

 In .NET Core, configuration can come from nearly any conceivable source, know as Providers. - JSON, XML and INI files, Azure Keyvault, command line arguments, environment variables, User Secrets, and the list goes on.
-You can even implement your own configuration provider if none of the existing ones meet your needs.
+You can even implement your own configuration provider if none of the existing ones meets your needs.

 Let's begin exploring configuration by adding a setting to the JSON file in the sample project.